Sea Glass Primer

 I used to stuff glass and stones in my pockets, but they often slipped out when I bent over, so I now wear a slim cross-body bag to safeguard all that the water gives.
 Sometimes, I give back—I lost my dad’s sunglasses to gigantic waves by Phi Phi Island—but I think it was an even trade.
 If the glass is not buffed enough by surf and sand or squally lake waves or if it feels sharp, pitch it back in the water.
 It needs more time to feel smooth against your thumb and middle finger.
 Tossing glass back may also bring gulls and birds your way; they figure it’s a treat and quickly dive by.

 Beaches and deep lakes often provide more shells and pretty rocks than sea glass; however, glass and a variety of curios routinely wash ashore on bays, inlets, spits, and islands.
 Sea glass beaches offer a natural repository and continuous erosion, spilling in and out.
-Where I walk in Swampscott, polished pottery shards and broken bits of fine china turn up.
+Where I walk in Swampscott, polished pottery pieces and broken bits of fine china turn up.
 I learned these were lost to the sea 40 years ago when a local hotel burned and everything fell into the ocean.
 I appreciate finding a single flower pressed in indigo glaze or a pottery date stamp to identify time and place.
 Some of the favorite oddities I’ve gathered are antique marbles, decorated tiles, and a single ball of string unraveling in sand.

 A search for glass affords time and space for surprise and wonder; gazing at ships, sailboats, lobstermen, snail beds, stories buried in sand, lost flip-flops, and distant horizons.
 I enjoy returning from the beach admiring my glass in the reddening glow of the sunset sun.
 Beach wandering is pleasurable even on nippy winter days.
 When a day ends and the tide is about to shift, I get a satisfying feeling and a sense of the wholeness as I rub the grainy patina of the few pieces left in my pockets.